Corneal Abrasion

 The incidence of corneal abrasion is higher among people of working age.
 However, people of all ages can have a corneal abrasion.
 Automotive workers between the ages of 20 and 29 years had the highest incidence of eye injuries.[18]

-The prognosis is usually excellent, with full recovery of vision if treatment is prompt; however, untreated corneal abrasions can lead to blinding corneal ulcers.
+The prognosis usually is excellent, with full recovery of vision if treatment is prompt; however, untreated corneal abrasions can lead to blinding corneal ulcers.[1]

 Some deep abrasions (eg, those involving the corneal stromal layer) in the central visual axis (ie, the main area of the cornea directly over the pupil) heal but leave a scar.
 In these instances, a permanent loss of visual acuity may result from corneal cloudiness or irregular corneal astigmatism.